 - New metrics: Leading practitioners develop supply chain resiliency and agility indices that monitor the business and financial impacts of supply chain adaptability (and/or lack thereof).
 These dashboards blend traditional cost and efficiency measures (e.g., days in inventory, capacity headroom, asset redundancy) with newer, more advanced measures such as sense and respond maturity, time to recover (TTR) following disruptions, the ability to respond to changing customer requirements, and even time to survive (TTS).

 There are other enablers.
 COOs and supply chain leaders should collaborate closely with their sales, IT and HR colleagues to understand customers, implement and update supporting technologies, and strengthen upskilling and reskilling activities.
 Finance groups often need to rethink traditional cost-accounting models that can impede experiments and innovations related to new products, services and processes.
 Board- and C-suite- governance-related supply chain risk management may require rethinking.

 The good news is that the majority of this work is straightforward so long as it is tied to the business’ competitive strategy and grounded in managing the finer details of both supply and demand management.
-Supply chain agility is not semantics; it is a strategic urgency and should be backed by formalized tools and processes.
+Supply chain agility is not semantics; it is a strategic urgency and should be backed by formalised tools and processes.